Asymmetric All-Pay Auctions with Spillovers: Payoffs

 When $\lambda = 0$, the prize is constant such that $v(s; y) = 0.9$.
 In this case, Player 1 receives a positive payoff.
 When we increase $\lambda$, this payoff decreases until we reach some $\lambda^\star\approx 1.489$ such that both players receive a payoff of zero.
 For all $\lambda > \lambda^\star$, Player 2 receives a positive payoff despite having strictly higher costs.
 The payoffs of both players are plotted in Figure \ref{fig:rankedc-parm}.

 \end{example}

 The reversal in Example \ref{example:rankedcost} occurs because marginal costs are not ranked.
-While Player 1 has lower costs in absolute terms, Player 2 has a lower marginal cost for all scores above $\frac{1}{2}$.
+While Player 1 has lower costs in absolute terms, Player 2 has a lower marginal cost for all scores above $1/2$.
 This causes Player 2 to place comparatively more density on these bids.
-As can be seen in Figure \ref{fig:lambda4}, spillovers make the prize sharply less valuable when the opponent bids above $\frac{1}{2}$.
-So, these higher bids from player 2 damage player 1's valuation enough to reduce her participation.
+As can be seen in Figure \ref{fig:lambda4}, spillovers make the prize sharply less valuable when the opponent bids above $1/2$.
+So, these higher bids from player 2 damage player 1's valuation enough to reduce her participation.\footnote{The idea that underdogs may be harmed by policies that handicap stronger players appear in other settings in the literature. \citet{kirkegaard2013handicaps}, for example, shows that in contests with three players and incomplete information, handicapping the strongest contestant may indeed harm the weakest one.
+Interestingly, the fact that marginal costs are not ranked is also key in their construction: if the weakest player has a marginal cost advantage over low, but not high, scores, she might find it worthwhile to participate with low bids in the absence of handicaps.}

 Example \ref{example:rankedcost} highlights a potential problem when giving one side an advantage in a contest.
 In the presence of spillovers, decreasing a player's costs can reduce their welfare in equilibrium.
 The example also implies that it's possible to have a contest where one or more players would prefer to ex-ante increase their own costs.\footnote{Suppose both players are as in Example \ref{example:rankedcost} except $c_1(s) = c_2(s) = s^2$.
 Then, the game is symmetric.
 So, both players have a payoff of zero.
 If player $i$ increased her cost to $c_i(s) = s$, then she would receive a positive expected payoff, as in the example.}